bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/implementors-view.md

-The extra `Has` constraint on set's result is to 'improve' `t` by gathering constraints from the type of `set`'s resulting record type.
+The extra `Has` constraint on `set`'s result is to 'improve' `t` by gathering constraints from the type of `set`'s resulting record type.

-Note that the field value's type `t` is the type to-be in the result, \_not\_ the type as-was in the record being updated.
+Note that the field value's type `t` is the type to-be in the result, not the type as-was in the record being updated.
 So the result from set has that type \`inserted'.